 At the same time, UNEP's authority to steer political decisions and provide guidance is weakened by the fact that not all governments directly engage in UNEP's work and membership (Perrez, 2020).
-Another problem that Ivanova (2020) points out is the duplication of efforts in environmental assessments developed by agencies and international bodies like UNEP, UN, and iNGOs.
+Another problem that Ivanova (2020) points out is the duplication of efforts in environmental assessments developed by agencies and international bodies like UNEP, several other entities of the UN-family, and iNGOs.
 This points to the lack of coordination between the groups wherein Ivanova states that "the flourishing of new international institutions poses problems of coordination, eroding responsibilities and resulting in duplication of work as well as increased demand upon ministries and government."
 (Ivanova, 2020).
 This reflects that while UNEP has been highly successful in the establishment of working groups and convening spaces for multi-stakeholders, the lack of communication between these actors and rising demand to address environmental issues has put extra burden on the agency.

-Moreover, regarding the governance structure of UNEP, its rules of procedure have limited the ability for global civil society to participate as active agents in their specialties and to advance their interests in environmental policy and law shaping arenas (Socio-Ecological Union, n.d.).
-While there has been an increasingly positive and frequent representation of global civil societies on dialogue and decision-making on environmental matters, there are still many calls for environmental governance and lawmaking bodies to create channels that improve communication between UN and civil society, particularly to represent the diversity of the hundreds of thousands of CSOs mobilizing around the environment (Ivanova, 2007).
+Moreover, regarding the governance structure of UNEP, the way its rules of procedure have been interpreted by member states and hence the secretariat, have limited the ability for global civil society to participate as active agents in their specialties and to advance their interests in environmental policy and law shaping arenas (Socio-Ecological Union, n.d.).
+While there has been an increasingly positive and frequent representation of global civil society organisations on dialogue and decision-making processes on environmental matters, there are still many calls for environmental governance and lawmaking bodies to create channels that improve communication and participation between UN and civil society, particularly to represent the diversity of the hundreds of thousands of CSOs mobilizing around the environment (Ivanova, 2007).